-Liquidity risk is the risk that the Company is not able to meet its financial obligations when they fall due.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company does not believe it has significant liquidity risk.
-As of September 30, 2021, the Company did not have any debt outstanding and reported cash outflows from operations.
+As of December 31, 2021, the Company had working capital of \$5,384 and reported cash inflows from operations.